cobwebos/docs/articles/dev-spaces/how-to/run-dev-spaces-windows-containers.md

 cd dev-spaces/samples/existingWindowsBackend/mywebapi-windows
 ```

-The sample application uses [Helm][helm-installed] to run the Windows service on your cluster.
+The sample application uses [Helm 2][helm-installed] to run the Windows service on your cluster.
 Install Helm on your cluster and grant it the correct permissions:

 ```console
 helm init --wait